 Our research coordinators take the lead role in recruiting and retaining study participants, which involves a high degree of interaction with patients and their families.
 They also perform clinical research duties according to study protocols, maintain correspondence with the Institutional Review Board (IRB) and conduct data collection, entry, and management.
 Advanced research coordinators in our lab have the opportunity to conduct preliminary data analyses, prepare professional presentations and/or manuscript writing, and supervise lab volunteers and staff.

-Katie received her B.A. in Psychology and a Certificate in Deaf Studies from the University of Cincinnati in June 2010.
-In March 2012, she also obtained a Certificate in Health Information Technology.
+Katie received her BA in psychology and a certificate in deaf studies from the University of Cincinnati in June 2010.
+In March 2012, she also obtained a certificate in health information technology.
 Katie has been working in the Hommel Lab since April 2010.
-During her time at CCHMC, she has managed seven studies, including the TEAM, LEAD and STEP studies.
+During her time at Cincinnati Children's, she has managed seven studies, including the TEAM, LEAD and STEP studies.
 In the future, Katie plans to work with children as a speech-language pathologist.

 Assistant Professor (Auburn University); Cincinnati Children's Affiliate

 Dr. Gray is an assistant professor in the Department of Psychology at Auburn University and a former post-doctoral fellow in the Center for Adherence and Self-Management.
-Dr. Gray completed her Ph.D. at the University of Florida and residency and post-doctoral fellowship at CCHMC.
+Dr. Gray completed her PhD at the University of Florida and residency and post-doctoral fellowship at Cincinnati Children's.
 Dr. Gray continues to be an active collaborator with Dr. Hommel and, under his mentorship, she is the new recipient of a Career Development Award from the Crohn’s and Colitis Foundation of America.
-This innovative research project seeks to develop a transition to adult care program for adolescents and young adults with IBD.
-Drawing on her excellent training at CCHMC, Dr. Gray is well-positioned to continue her research focused on health promotion and transition to adult care in adolescents with chronic illness.
+This innovative research project seeks to develop a transition to adult care program for adolescents and young adults with Inflammatory Bowel Disease (IBD).
+Drawing on her excellent training at Cincinnati Children's, Dr. Gray is well-positioned to continue her research focused on health promotion and transition to adult care in adolescents with chronic illness.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900